oscar-system/Oscar.jl/docs/src/Experimental/galois.md

   - `f` a polynomial over the rationals, an `AnticNumberField` or the univariate function field over the rationals (here explicit permutations of the roots in a suitable splitting field are returned).
-     Futhermore, the the case of `f` over the rational function field, the monodromy can be computed, ie. the automorphism group over the complex numbers.
+     Furthermore, in case of `f` over the rational function field, the monodromy can be computed, ie. the automorphism group over the complex numbers.